gooddata/ui-sdk-examples/README.md

 ## How to run a demo

-All React demos must be run via HTTPS.
+All demos must be run via HTTPS.
+All React demos can be run using `yarn start`:

 On Mac or Linux, run
 `HTTPS=true yarn start`